NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

     return state, reward, done, info
 ```
-That's it!
-You have just created a new OpenAI Gym environment.
-Make note that there is one more function that is usually found on Gym environments, although it is not been used frequently.
-This is the `render` function, which can be called in random intervals throughout training and return a snapshot of the environment at that time.
-While this might be helpful for evaluating the agent training process, it is not necessary for the actual training.
-OpenAI documentation [provides](https://gym.openai.com/docs/#environments) details for every function.
+That's it, the new Gym environment is ready!
+Make note that there is one more function usually found on Gym environments.
+This is the `def render(self)` function, and is called in random intervals throughout training returning a "snapshot" of the environment at that time.
+While this is helpful for evaluating the agent training process, it is not necessary for the actual training process.
+OpenAI documentation [provides](https://gym.openai.com/docs/#environments) details for every one of these functions.

 You can find the [full script](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/custom_gym_env/custom_env.py) of this environment in the repo.

 ## Run experiments on RLlib

-Now that our environment is ready, we proceed with agent training by utilizing RLlib.
-We provide in the repo the [full trainer script](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/custom_gym_env/custom_env_trainer.py) as well.
+Let's now train the agent with RLlib.
+The [full trainer script](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/custom_gym_env/custom_env_trainer.py) is given at the repo.

-The trainer is almost identical to [the one we used before](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example/simple_trainer.py), with few additions that are necessary to register the new environment.
+The trainer is almost identical to [the one used before](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example/simple_trainer.py), with few additions that are necessary to register the new environment.

-At first, except `ray` and `tune`, we also need to import:
+At first, along with `ray` and `tune`, import:
 ```python
 from ray.tune.registry import register_env
 from custom_env import BasicEnv
 ```
-The `register_env` function, as the name suggests, will be used to register the new environment, which is imported from the `custom_env.py` script here.
+The `register_env` function is used to register the new environment, which is imported from the `custom_env.py`.

 Function `register_env` takes two arguments:
-* Name of the environment, which is chosen by the developer
+* Training name of the environment, chosen by the developer.
-* The actual name of the environment (`BasicEnv`) as a `lambda` function.
+* Actual name of the environment (`BasicEnv`) in a `lambda config:` function.
 ```python
 env_name = "custom-env"
 register_env(env_name, lambda config: BasicEnv())
 ```
-RLlib provides [detailed explanation](https://docs.ray.io/en/master/rllib-env.html) of how `register_env` works.
+Once again, RLlib provides [detailed explanation](https://docs.ray.io/en/master/rllib-env.html) of how `register_env` works.

-Then, you define the `tune.run` function, but this time instead of `args.name_env`, we use the `env_name` that we defined above.
+The `tune.run` function, instead of `args.name_env`, it uses the `env_name` defined above.

-That's it!
-You can now proceed with agent training using the same slurm scripts we described above.
+That's all!
+Proceed with agent training using any of the slurm scripts provided by the repo.

-Creating your own OpenAI Gym environment is more like an art than science.
-The main issue is for you to really clarify what the environment represents and how it works, after that you only have to describe it using the Python functionality.
+As a final note, creating custom-made OpenAI Gym environment is more like an art than science.
+The main issue is to really clarify what the environment represents and how it works, and then define this functionality in Python.